Our aim is to build and deliver a General Education programme that is stimulating and properly comprehensive.

 - Democracy and justice – preparation and decision making

 - Identity and diversity – school, local, national, global scale

-Whilst PSHE and Citizenship remain a crucial element of what is taught, extension is also included from year to year via initiatives such as Key Skills and Revision Workshops, an extra-curricular activities fair for all Fourth Form boys, cooking sessions for Sixth Formers and code-breaking workshops from Bletchley Park to name but a few.
+Whilst PSHE and Citizenship remain a crucial element of what is taught, extension is also included from year to year via initiatives such as Key Skills and Revision Workshops, an extra-curricular activities fair for all Fourth Form boys, cooking sessions and code-breaking workshops from Bletchley Park, to name but a few, for Sixth Formers.